Nora Naranjo-Morse

 About Nora Naranjo-Morse

-Nora Naranjo-Morse (born 1953) is a Santa Clara Pueblo poet, ceramicist, and filmmaker whose work spans the domestic and the cosmic, the everyday and the ceremonial.
-Her clay figures — particularly the recurring character Pearlene, a contemporary Pueblo woman navigating modern life with wit and resilience — and her poetry explore the pleasures and pressures of Indigenous identity in the late twentieth and early twenty-first centuries.
-Her 1992 poetry collection "Mud Woman: Poems from the Clay" is considered a landmark of Native American literature, weaving together verses and photographic documentation of her ceramic figures.
-She was commissioned to create "Always Becoming," a monumental outdoor installation of clay and stone at the National Museum of the American Indian on the National Mall in Washington, D.C.
-She has also directed documentary films about Pueblo life and culture.
+Nora Naranjo-Morse (born 1953) is a Santa Clara Pueblo poet, ceramicist, and filmmaker whose work spans the domestic and the cosmic, the everyday and the ceremonial, the intimate and the monumental.
+She is one of the most multidisciplinary Indigenous artists of her generation, and her ability to move fluidly across medium - from clay to language to video - reflects a creative intelligence that refuses to be bounded by any single form of expression.
+Her clay figures - particularly the recurring character Pearlene, a contemporary Pueblo woman navigating the pleasures and pressures of modern life with wit and resilience - established her reputation as a ceramicist of rare psychological insight.
+Where much Pueblo pottery emphasizes decorative geometric precision, Naranjo-Morse's figures wrestle with humor, grief, frustration, and joy.
+Pearlene is funny and recognizable and entirely her own - a character who allows Naranjo-Morse to explore what it means to be Pueblo and contemporary and female all at once.
+Her 1992 poetry collection "Mud Woman: Poems from the Clay" is considered a landmark of Native American literature, weaving verses and photographic documentation of her ceramic figures into a work that is part book, part art object, part cultural statement.
+The Smithsonian Institution commissioned her to create "Always Becoming," a monumental outdoor installation of clay and stone at the National Museum of the American Indian on the National Mall in Washington, D.C. - one of the most significant public art commissions given to an Indigenous woman artist in the institution's history.
+She has also directed documentary films about Pueblo life and culture, adding another dimension to a practice that is united by a single commitment: to the living, evolving culture of Santa Clara Pueblo, and to the people who carry it forward.